peledies/carthing-dev-template/README.md

 ## The CT script
 ADB is included in this repository and can be used on its own to interact with the CarThing.
 However the included `ct` script will do pretty much everything you need with fewer keystrokes

-The following commands work from the project root
+The following commands work from the project root:

 Pull the contents of the webapp directory from the CarThing to your current working directory
 ```